 If you have studied a masters before, or you are already receiving payment from Student Finance England (SFE) you are not eligible.

 The most critical factors that will determine whether you qualify for a loan are:

 - your age when you begin your studies

 These requirements are explained in more detail on the Government website.

-If you were a UK undergraduate, this is on top of the 9% you pay back on your undergraduate loan, although only on the income you earn over £21,000.
+If you were a UK undergraduate, this is on top of the 9% you pay back on your undergraduate loan, although only on the income you earn over the threshold.

 Currently, a rate of 5.3% interest is paid on Postgraduate Loans.
 The rate is the Retail Price Index (RPI) plus 3%.
 Therefore, this can change depending on RPI in the future so it is important to check this before committing to a Postgraduate Loan.